RocketChat/Opensource-Contribution-Leaderboard/README.md

 cd src/server
 node app.js
 ````
 **Note:** If the backend service is not started, the contributions data will not be refreshed.
+Please refresh the [http://localhost:8080](http://localhost:8080) after the contributors data was fetched.

 ## Production
 Generate the static files first by running the following command first: